 Money belt, pouch or travel wallet for your passport and cash when en route

 Camera (don’t forget the charger and extra memory sticks or memory card)

-Power adaptor to convert your chargers etc
+Power adaptor to convert your power board, chargers etc

 Travel alarm clock